This post may contain affiliate links. Please read our disclosure policy.

 The star of any gluten free pie, for me, is always an extra flaky gluten free pie crust.
 And I always start this pie with that perfect recipe for 1 single pie crust—but the simple, mouthwatering filling is what makes this recipe special.

-I don't mind using corn syrup, an invert sugar, which is designed to prevent sugar crystals from forming, leading to a smoother result.
-But it makes a different pie—and many prefer to avoid using a whole cup of it in a pie.
+I don't mind using corn syrup in general, which is designed to prevent sugar crystals from forming, leading to a smoother result.
+But it makes a different type of pie—and many prefer to avoid using a whole cup of it in a pie.

 This filling recipe has 3 main ingredients: sugar (light brown and granulated), melted butter, and eggs.
 You can't make it without any of those 3 ingredients.